VoidAndCaffeine/Block_Breaking_SMP_mods/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Mods

-Please Ignore any spelling/grammar errors her my brain is dead
+Please Ignore any spelling/grammar errors here my brain is dead

 * [Skin Layers 3D](https://www.curseforge.com/minecraft/mc-mods/skin-layers-3d)     License: MIT
     + Makes skins 3D rather than 2 2D layers, Im iffy on this one and usually have it dissabled.